KiraResari/ceal-chronicler-f/Protocol.md

   * I now did that
   * The message bar is still a bit crude for now, but since it's mostly for providing feedback of what is happening in the app to me right now, I think this is good enough for now
 * This is as far as I'm getting with this for now

+[Time elapsed so far: 26.5 hours]

+# 29-Jan-2024

+* Now continuing with this
+* Now it's time to fill the main body of the app with some content
+  * For that, I need to consider the views that I want to exist
+  * Also, I need to give navigation a thought
+  * I think, for starters it makes sense to hard-code the central view as a character overview that displays all the characters that exist at this point in time
+    * Or maybe, I'll make it so that it displays all the characters, including those not yet introduced and those that already stage outed
+  * Starting from there, I'll probably already be able to work quite some time until everything works nicely

 # User Story